 Anyone wishing to become or remain on the parish council from May 2019 had to apply through a formal process managed by Breckland Council.

-There are currently Two Vacancies and if any parishioners wish to become a member, please contact us
+There is currently one Vacancy and if any parishioners wish to become a member, please contact us

 The Role of a Councillor